JWT890/Active-Directory-via-PowerShell/README.md

 # Active-Directory-via-PowerShell
 *Project done back in 2022.
-Providing documentation* Project done from watching this video: https://youtu.be/MHsI8hJmggI?si=uCmsgk7di5o59Ggq
+Documentation now provided in full* Project done from watching this video: https://youtu.be/MHsI8hJmggI?si=uCmsgk7di5o59Ggq

 Active Directory is a management system in which administrators can configure and administer user accounts and permissions for access to different groups and resources.
 Being able to configure the right permissions based off principle of least privilege and a few other factors help out with keeping things in check in terms of access and configurations in the organization.